prometheus/docs/content/docs/specs/remote_write_spec.md

 ## Related
 ### Compatible Senders and Receivers

-The spec is intended to describe how the following components interact:
+The spec is intended to describe how the following components interact (as of April 2023):

 - [Prometheus](https://github.com/prometheus/prometheus/tree/master/storage/remote) (as both a "sender" and a "receiver")
 - [Avalanche](https://github.com/prometheus-community/avalanche) (as a "sender") - A Load Testing Tool Prometheus Metrics.